-TL;DR: “Keys never leave the silicon”, “you must own is a trust claim, not a cryptographic proof.
-A provable hardware wallet uses TEE remote attestation to make it verifiable.
+TL;DR: “Keys never leave the silicon”, “you must hold the physical device” is a trust claim, not a cryptographic proof.
+A provable hardware wallet uses cryptography to make it verifiable.
 No consumer product does this today, but the primitives exist.

 In Web3, a hardware wallet is a dedicated device that stores private keys in isolation from the host machine.
 Manufacturers describe this isolation with the claim that keys “never leave the device.”
 This post examines whether that claim can be made verifiable through cryptographic proof, what the required construction looks like, and how close current systems come to realizing it.